holly-cummins/catastrophe-users/README.md

     gradle runServer

-The application should be available on http://localhost:9080.
+The application should be testable on http://localhost:8085/rest/users/leaderboard.

 ### Deploying to a single board computer